Brazil mudslides from torrential rains kill at least 38

 “Yesterday there was a woman screaming, ‘Help!
 Get me out of here!’
 But we couldn’t do anything; the water was gushing out, the mud was gushing out,” Virgilio told The Associated Press.
 “Our city unfortunately is finished.”

-Petropolis is a German-influenced city named for former emperor Dom Pedro I. Nestled in the mountains above the coastal metropolis, for almost two centuries it has been a refuge for people escaping summer heat and tourists keen to explore Brazil’s “Imperial City.”
+Petropolis is a German-influenced city named for a former emperor.
+Nestled in the mountains above the coastal metropolis, for almost two centuries it has been a refuge for people escaping summer heat and tourists keen to explore Brazil’s “Imperial City.”
 It features stately mansions along its waterways, but its mountainsides are covered with homes packed tightly together, some of which lack proper foundations.

 Gov. Claudio Castro said that he was mustering all the state government’s heavy machinery to help dig out the buried area.
 He told journalists that soldiers were already working in the stricken region, which saw almost more than 900 deaths from heavy rainfall in January 2011.